blinksocks/blinksocks/docs/behaviours/README.md

 # Behaviours

-Behaviours are customizable event handlers for Socket layer.
+Behaviours are customizable event handlers for Relay.
 You can specify a behaviour to different events using different handlers:

 ```
 {